raspberrypilearning/quest-seeker/en/step_3.md

 title: Tag your items
 ---

-**Create a new tag:** Go to the 'Tag' property at the top of the Inspector window and **Add Tag**.
+**Create a new tag:** Go to the Tag property at the top of the Inspector window and **Add Tag**.
 Click on the **+** and add a tag for your quest, for example 'KeyQuest'.
 This will allow you to find all the GameObjects with the same tag so you can activate and deactivate them.

 ![desc](images/add-new-tag.png)